mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What did the fish say when it swam into a wall?
+Damn!